 How to Teach Your Dog to Ring a Bell to Go Out continued...

-Plan to practice Step Two with your dog for three to five days, just like
+Plan to practice Step Two with your dog for three to five days, just like you practiced Step One.

 Step Three: Teaching Your Dog to Ring the Bell at the Right Time

-for a potty break, ask her to touch the bells with her nose right before you
+Now you can put your plan into action.
+When you need take your dog outside for a potty break, ask her to touch the bells with her nose right before you open the door.

 - Approach the door with your dog.
 Say “Touch,” and point to the bells.

 - The moment she touches the bells with her nose, say “YES!”
 Then open the door and let your dog go outside.